ipfs/ipfs-docs/docs/basics/js/js-ipfs.md

 ### Connect to IPFS

 The JS-IPFS implementation is split into several Node.js modules.
-The following section shows examples of how you can use the HTTP client to connect to IPFS.
+The following section shows examples of using the HTTP client to connect to IPFS.
 For more information on the different modules, examine the [API Packages table](../../reference/js/api.md##packages)

 :::: tabs